Nikolaj-K/NOS-voting-system-research/thought-dump.md

 ## Terminology and fundamental notions
 1) Basic summary of
 	* what we want to design.
-	* companies that have something similar
+	* companies that have something similar.
 	* what's different here
 		a) blockchain consensus
 		b) dApp rankings